 Our last piece of advice on preparing for your child’s first day of kindergarten is to buy and assemble their school supplies together.
 This step also affords your child control over the process.
 If they get a few school items they enjoy, such as a Star Wars-themed lunch box, they’ll be more likely to look forward to starting school.

 As you shop, create a plan for color-coding the folders, art supplies, and other items they’ll use every day.
 This is wise because color has huge benefits on learning, memory, and organization.
-There’s no greater feeling for them than using a unique, colorful system to keep their things in order so they can focus more on learning.
+The school will seem more fun when they have a colorful system to keep their things in order so they can focus more on learning.